NarcissusZhang/NarcissusZhang.github.io/README.md

-Textured 3D models of Shenzhen University.
+3D textured and semantic meshes of Neilingding Island.